bhupendra441/lex-playground/README.md

 ## Prepare IAM

- - Login to the AWS Console and go to the IAM console
+ - Login to the AWS Console and go to the IAM console.

- - Create a role called 'lambda-s3-lex'
+ - Create a role called 'lambda-s3-lex'.

  - In the policy section, attach 'AmazonS3ReadOnlyAccess' & 'AmazonLexRunBotsOnly' policies.
-For this example, we only these two roles.
+For this example, we only need these two roles.

 ## Prepare S3

  - Create a bucket that will store the quotes file.
-You can name this bucket anything
+You can give any name to this bucket.

- - Inside this bucket, there needs to be a file named 'quotes.txt'.
-You can use the s3/quotes.txt file provided in this repo.
+ - Inside this bucket, there needs to be a file named 'quotes.txt' which contains data.
+You can use the [quotes.txt](./s3/quotes.txt) file provided in this repo.

  - In terms of S3 permissions, we are allowing any authenticated user to read objects in this bucket.

- - All other S3 settings can be left as default
+All other S3 settings can be left as default.

 ## Update Python code

- - The code lambda\tell_me_about_ai.py has one variables that needs to be updated; S3_BUCKET.
-Update this with your bucket name
+ - The code [tell_me_about_ai.py](lambda\tell_me_about_ai.py) has one variable that needs to be updated with the S3 bucket in your account.

+ - Edit the variable named _S3_BUCKET_ with your bucket name.

 ## Create Lex Bot and Intent

- - In the Lex console, choose custom bot
+ - In the Lex console, choose 'Custom Bot'.

- - Use 'tellMeAboutAI' for the name
+ - Use 'tellMeAboutAI' for the name.

- - Pick any Output Voice
+ - Pick any Output Voice.

- - Set session timeout to 2 minutes
+ - Set session timeout to 2 minutes.

- - Use 'No' for the Child Directed question
+ - Use 'No' for the 'Child Directed' question.

  - Click create.
-This create the bot structure for our AI bot
+This create the bot structure for our bot.

- - Now, create an Intent with the name 'answerwithquote'
+ - Now, create an Intent with the name 'answerwithquote'.

  - Fill out the fields as shown in the screenshot.
 This example is fairly simple but you can customise it if you want to experiment.

 ![image](images/intent.png)

  - Now, click the "Build" button to build this.
-This usually takes about 5 to 10 seconds
+This usually takes about 5 to 10 seconds.

- - Test the bot.
+ - Test the bot in the web interface.
 This ensures our basic bot is working.
 We will come back to this after we finish configuring Lambda.

  ![image](images/testbot1.png)